 Our eyes clean and lubricate themselves with tears when we blink.
 Because they are closed during sleep, they enjoy continuous lubrication.
 In this way, eyes can clear out irritants such as dust, allergens or smoke that may have accumulated during the day.

-While it’s important that we protect our eyes from over-exposure to UV light, our eyes also need exposure to natural light every day to help regulate our biological clocks and maintain normal sleep-wake cycles.
+While it’s important that we protect our eyes from over-exposure to UV light, our eyes also need exposure to natural light every day.
+This helps regulate our biological clocks and maintain normal sleep-wake cycles.
 These cycles help ensure we get enough quality sleep, which helps our body, and our eyes, rejuvenate.

 The Screen Time 20-20-20 Rule Reduces Eyestrain

 Americans are spending more time in front of a screen than ever.
 Computer work gets harder as we age due to presbyopia.
 This condition causes the lenses in our eyes to become less flexible.
 Staring at screens can cause discomfort because our eyes must focus and refocus all the time.
 They move back and forth as you read.
 You may have to look down at papers then back up to type.
 Your eyes react to changing images on the screen so your brain can process what you’re seeing.
-Unlike a book or piece of paper, the screen adds contrast, flicker, and glare which results in discomfort.
+Unlike a book or piece of paper, the screen adds contrast, flicker and glare which results in discomfort.

-To reduce eyestrain, the NEI recommends the 20-20-20 rule to reduce eyestrain: Every 20 minutes, look away, about 20 feet in front of you, for 20 seconds.
+To reduce eyestrain, the NEI recommends the 20-20-20 rule: Every 20 minutes, look away, about 20 feet in front of you, for 20 seconds.

 Eating Right for Eye Health

 As children, we learn that carrots are good for your eyes.
-But eating a diet rich in fruits and vegetables, particularly dark leafy greens such as spinach, kale or collard greens, is important for keeping your eyes healthy, too, according to the National Eye Institute.
+But eating a diet rich in fruits and vegetables, particularly dark leafy greens is important for keeping your eyes healthy, too, according to the National Eye Institute.
 For eye health, consider eating more leafy greens like:

 A recent study found that oxidation and inflammation may contribute to an assortment of age-related eye diseases, so eating these antioxidant-rich foods combats that.
-Research has also shown there are eye health benefits from eating fish high in omega-3 fatty acids, such as salmon, tuna and halibut.
+Research has also shown there are eye health benefits from eating fish high in omega-3 fatty acids, like:

 Smoking harms nearly every organ in your body, including your eyes.
 People who smoke double their chances of developing macular degeneration and are two to three times more likely to develop cataracts, according to the Centers for Disease Control and Prevention.

-Good blood circulation and oxygen intake are essential to eye health, both of which are stimulated by regular exercise.
+Good blood circulation and oxygen intake are essential to eye health and both are stimulated by regular exercise.
 Exercise also helps manage weight, which reduces the risk of diabetes and diabetic retinopathy, according to the American Academy of Ophthalmology.

-Several studies over the last 10 years have found connections between regular exercise and a reduced risk for other common eye ailments such as cataracts, age-related macular degeneration, and glaucoma, according to experts at the Cleveland Clinic.
+Several studies over the last 10 years have found connections between regular exercise and a reduced risk for other common eye ailments, such as:

 Vision problems and eye disease can also stem from high blood pressure and high cholesterol.
 A healthy diet and regular exercise are two of the most important steps you can take to lower both and protect your eye health.

 Practice Good Contact Lens Care